jisotalo/ads-server/README.md

   ads: { indexGroup: 10, indexOffset: 100, readLength: 2 }
 }
 ```
+As of version 1.1.0, there is also 4th parameter `adsPort`, which is the same as `packet.ams.targetAdsPort`.
 # Example: Handling device notifications with ads-client

 The PLC seems not to have any functionality to register notifications.
 So it's only available for 3rd party clients.
 For example using `subscribe()` in [ads-client](https://github.com/jisotalo/ads-client) library.